Blueberries are almost always included in a list of top superfoods to be included in a healthy diet.

 Blueberries and Warfarin

-Blueberries, as other foods rich in color, are a healthy source of vitamins including Vitamin K. While blueberries have more Vitamin K than some fruits, it is an amount that is considered moderate and appropriate to be included in diets for people taking Warfarin.
+Blueberries, as other foods rich in color, are a healthy source of vitamins including Vitamin K. While blueberries have more Vitamin K than some fruits, it is an amount that is considered moderate.
 As with any vitamin-rich food, consistency in intake is key.
 Enjoying a uniform portion of blueberries regularly is a tasty way to maintain a healthy consumption of a superfood.
 If adding blueberries to your diet is new for you, it is a good idea to discuss this with your healthcare provider so they can monitor the impact it may have on your INR.

 - Mykkanen, Otto et al. Wild Blueberries (Vaccinium myrtillus) Alleviate Inflammation and Hypertension Associated with Developing Obesity in Mice Fed with a High-Fat Diet.
 PLOS One.
 Published December 12, 2014.
 DOI:10.1371/journal.pone.0114790.
 Retrieved from: http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0114790